-1. NPPF paras 73 and 74, which acknowledge that access to high quality open spaces and opportunities for sport and recreation can make an important contribution to the health and well-being of communities.
-(1)

-- 2. NPPF para 75 which notes that planning policies should protect and enhance public rights of way and access, and seek opportunities to provide better facilities for users, for example by adding links to existing rights of way networks.
+- 1. NPPF paras 73 and 74, which acknowledge that access to high quality open spaces and opportunities for sport and recreation can make an important contribution to the health and well-being of communities.
+(1) - 2.
+NPPF para 75 which notes that planning policies should protect and enhance public rights of way and access, and seek opportunities to provide better facilities for users, for example by adding links to existing rights of way networks.
 (1) - 3.
-NPPF para 79 in seeking to preserve the openness of the Green Belt.
-(1) - 4.
-SMBC Core Strategy, which seeks to preserve, recognise and enhance the intrinsic values of the borough's countryside and natural landscape areas.
-SMBC Core Strategy para 3.286 seeks to work with local communities, to protect, develop and enhance an integrated network of green infrastructure that will improve health and well-being.
-(2) - 5.
-SMBC Saved UDP policies paras L1.1 and L1.5, which seek to protect land used for active recreation, and para 2.8, which includes Woodford as a named Landscape Character Area.
-(3) - 6.
-The DEFRA white paper, The Natural Choice.
-The aims include main-streaming the value of nature across our society by facilitating greater local action to protect and improve nature.
-(4) - 7.
+SMBC Saved UDP policies paras L1.1 and L1.5, which seek to protect land used for active recreation,.
+(3) - 4.
 The mounting evidence for the physical and mental benefits of exercise in the countryside reported in Natural England Documents Notes EIN020, and EIN018.
 (5,6)